Elinor Florence, Author

 About Anne Gafiuk

 Anne Gafiuk is a former elementary school teacher in Calgary, Alberta, who turned to freelance writing.
-While researching RCAF pilots for a fictional story, she became very interested in vintage aircraft, the people involved with them and their history, taking her on a new flight of discovery.
+While researching RCAF pilots for a fictional story, she became very interested in vintage aircraft, the people involved with them and their history.